mikaelpatel/Arduino-Shell/README.md

 ### Frame Marker

-A frame marker has the following form `n$ ... -n$` where _n_ is the number of parameters in the frame.
+A frame marker has the following form `n$ ... -n$` where _n_ is the number of elements (parameters and locals) in the frame.
 Positive _n_ marks the frame and negative _n_ removes the frame stack elements leaving any return values.
 Elements within the frame can be accessed with `m_` where _m_ is the element index (1..n).
-The element address is pushed on the parameter stack.
+The element address is pushed on the parameter stack and the value may be accessed with fetch `@` and store `!`.

 Swap could be defined as:
 ```
 2$2_@1_@-2$
 ```
-which will mark a frame with two arguments, copy the second and then the first argument, and last remove the frame, leaving the two values.
+which will mark a frame with two arguments, copy the second and then the first argument, and last remove the frame, leaving the two return values.

 ### Extended Instructions